National Guard of Russia: 2017–2021

-On 22 May 2023, it was reported that National Guardsmen would be deployed to defend Belgorod from the Freedom of Russia Legion.
-Since August 2023, the National Guard has been recruiting ex-Wagner convicts that served in Ukraine and have proof of their pardon.
-Those who have breached Article 228 of the Criminal Code of Russia, however, require special approval.
-On 13 November 2023, it was reported that four former inmates who fought for the Wagner Group in eastern Ukraine had been receiving calls and text messages offering them military contracts.
+Since August 2023, the National Guard has been recruiting ex-Wagner convicts who served in Ukraine and could provide proof of their pardon.
+Recruitment of those who have breached Article 228 of the Criminal Code of Russia, however, requires special approval.
+On 13 November, it was reported that four former inmates who fought for the Wagner Group in eastern Ukraine had been receiving calls and text messages offering them military contracts.
 Three of the veterans reported that the National Guard specifically was trying to recruit them.
-A text message said, "Wagner is officially becoming a unit of Rosgvardia...The entire structure, methods of work and commanders remain the same."
 Other reports indicate that former Wagner fighters have joined Chechen Akhmat units whilst still wearing Wagner patches.

-In September 2025, it was announced that the National Guard would create tank units.
+In September 2025, the force’s chief Viktor Zolotov announced that the National Guard would reintroduce tank units.